Zila-Valley/Product-BRDs/DevOps-Manager/03-technical-architecture.md

 - Identity via JWT.
 - Roles defined in the database (e.g., SuperAdmin, DevOpsAdmin).
 - Commands are not arbitrary.
 Only specific bash sequences are built in the backend (e.g., `git checkout {branch} && docker compose build`).
+- **Strict Environment Safety Guardrails:** Deployment commands for Production services (`ProjectEnvironment.Prod`) are strictly restricted in the backend to the `master` branch.
+The backend throws an `ArgumentException` and halts execution if any other branch is requested.
+- **Webhook Branch Enforcement:** Creating or editing a Webhook trigger for any Production service requires the target branch to be configured to `'master'`.
+The service layer validates this automatically.

 ## Deployment Architecture on Hostinger
 - **VPS Host**: Runs Traefik as the main entrypoint.